Bootstrapping Heisenberg Magnets and their Cubic Instability: The tiptop algorithm

 \subsubsection{Rescaling}

 The islands often have extreme aspect ratios in the 'natural' coordinates.
 This causes difficulties when exploring an island, so \texttt{tiptop} rescales the coordinates.
-The first step in rescaling is to get an overall scale for all of the points (feasible, infeasible, and in-progress) from all gaps.
+The first step in rescaling is to get an overall scale for all of the points (allowed, disallowed, and in-progress) from all gaps.
 We define $\Delta_{\max}$ as a scalar equal to the largest absolute coordinate value in all dimensions, as shown in figure \ref{tiptop:box}.